-Launched by Community Foundation for Lancashire on 8 December 2015, the Flood Appeal raises funds to directly support individuals and families in hardship and vital community organisations and resident groups in the areas affected by the floods.
+Originally launched by Community Foundation for Lancashire on 8 December 2015, the Flood Appeal raises funds to directly support individuals and families in hardship and vital community organisations and resident groups in the areas affected by the floods.
 It provides emergency response support and clean-up support via charitable donations and grants.

-The Appeal was kick-started by the Community Foundation with a £5,000 donation from its own Lancashire Community Investment Fund.
+The Appeal was kick-started in 2015 by the Community Foundation with a £5,000 donation from its own Lancashire Community Investment Fund.
 Within 24 hours Lancaster Council agreed to dedicate £10,000 from their Lancaster Community Fund.
 Since then donations have been received from members of the pubic, local businesses, philanthropists and charitable trusts and funders, including Comic Relief.
 Partnerships have also been set up to raise the Appeal’s profile and secure more donations for those communities, including with the Daily Mail.

 For more information CLICK HERE